gatvupm/hbb4all_jwplayer_subtitlesplugin/README.md

 ##License

-Free for non commercial use released under the GNU Lesser General Public License v2.0, See LICENSE file.
+Free for non commercial use released under the Apache License Version 2.0, See LICENSE file.

 Contact us for commercial use jlv@gatv.ssr.upm.es